-- Customer interest in behind-the-meter battery storage with a shared-guaranteed savings model remains strong - The specific conditions of each customer site can have a large effect on the design and permitting requirements and even the viability of installing a utility or other third-party owned battery behind the customer's meter. - Although customer communications may clearly show anticipated benefits, including financial bill savings, customers may not have the capacity, authority or willingness to move forward with the BTM energy storage program. - Customer demand charge management requires the customer's load to be metered in parallel with their utility meter.
+- The Customer - Customer interest in behind-the-meter battery storage with a shared-guaranteed savings model remains strong - The specific conditions of each customer site can have a large effect on the design and permitting requirements and even the viability of installing a utility or other third-party owned battery behind the customer's meter. - Although customer communications may clearly show anticipated benefits, including financial bill savings, customers may not have the capacity, authority or willingness to move forward with the BTM energy storage program. - Customer demand charge management requires the customer's load to be metered in parallel with their utility meter.
 This can pose a technical challenge particularly for primary metered customers.

-Utility Operations
+• Utility Operations

-- Fire Alarm and Prevention Battery standards are still in development, which leads to design challenges at customer sites. - Lack of proper historical data for a site can lead to sub-optimal demand charge savings - Consistent data collection can become challenging due to communications equipment failure or lack of signal coverage and results in missing information that can impact performance decisions.
+- Fire Alarm and Prevention Battery standards are still in development, which leads to design challenges at customer sites. - o Lack of proper historical data for a site can lead to sub-optimal demand charge savings - Consistent data collection can become challenging due to communications equipment failure or lack of signal coverage and results in missing information that can impact performance decisions. - Existing behind the meter generation which adds complexity to the design, installation, testing and commissioning of the battery site.